luisfbmelo/portfolio_v2/_posts/2017-12-15-react-16-server-side-rendering.markdown

        return HTML;
     }

+    // Fetch data from `needs` array
     fetchComponentData(store.dispatch, renderProps.components, renderProps.params)
       .then(renderView)
       .then(html => res.end(html))
       .catch(err => res.json({message:err.message}));
   });
 });

+...
 ```

 ## React v16
 ```
+...

 //
 //  React Server Render
 //
 app.use(function(req, res){

+  // Handle the request for the favicon
-  if (req.url === '/favicon.ico') {
+  // Otherwise, the `/*` route for the 404 will match in this case and break the routing if (req.url === '/favicon.ico') {
     res.writeHead(200, {'Content-Type': 'image/x-icon'} );
     res.end();
     console.log('favicon requested');
     return;

   }else{
-    const store = applyMiddleware(multi, thunkMiddleware, apiMiddleware)(createStore)(reducers);
+    // Create store with the middlewares that you need, the `createStore` method from Redux and your reducers const store = applyMiddleware(multi, thunkMiddleware, apiMiddleware)(createStore)(reducers);

-    let params = {},
+     // These variables are going to be used in the end, in order to have enought information to fetch the state from the rendered components let params = {},
       components = [];